tahoe-lafs/tahoe-lafs/docs/managed-grid.rst

 whitespace).
 For example, if ``~/storage0`` contains a storage-node, you might do something like this:

-   tahoe grid-manager --config ./gm0 add storage0 $(cat ~/storage0/node.pubkey)
+   grid-manager --config ./gm0 add storage0 $(cat ~/storage0/node.pubkey)

 This adds a new storage-server to a Grid Manager's configuration.
 (Since it mutates the configuration, if you used